 Translator Assisted Theory Test

-You can request to have a translator assist you during your theory test if a voiceover is unavailable in the language you require.
-A list of Driving Standards Agency (DSA) approved translators can be provided by contacting the DSA Special Needs Department. ### LINK ###.
+You can request to have a translator assist you during your theory test if a voice-over is unavailable in the language you require.
+A list of Driver & Vehicle Standards Agency (DVSA) approved translators can be provided by contacting the DVSA Special Needs Department.

 It is your responsibility to arrange a theory test date with your chosen translator and to pay any fees involved.

-You can ask for an English or Welsh voiceover if you have a reading difficulty.
+You can ask for an English or Welsh voice-over if you have a reading difficulty.
 You can also request to have extra time for the multiple choice part of the theory test.
-You will need to provide evidence of your reading difficulty to the DSA.
+You will need to provide evidence of your reading difficulty to the DVSA.
 Your Sally’s driving instructor can help you with this.

 Special Needs and the Practical Driving Test

-If you have a special need or disability you should let the Driving Standards Agency (DSA) know at the time of booking your practical test.
+If you have a special need or disability you should let the Driver & Vehicle Standards Agency (DVSA) know at the time of booking your practical test.
 For example:

 - Physical disability